davidlawson7/mable-frontend-engineering-challenge/README.md

 - Clean up the css.
 Add improved styling for buttons and nodes
 - Fix some bugs in the add/delete algorithms - uses DFS.
 I likely needs improvements and proper testing given its the most complex part.
 - Move the node editing to the service so components are dumb and dont do work.
-- improve the layout to serpate dumb components from feature level ones.
+- Improve the layout to serpate dumb components from feature level ones (components that call services are smart, common ones that just emit upwards are dumb).
+- Create a generic component file and folder components extend so it can share the proposed-name logic once rather than duplicating.